Aquatic Catherine Wheel

 Inspired by the Catherine Wheel—or pinwheel—firework, the team at Royal Caribbean led by Senior Vice President Nick Weir wanted to achieve a hypnotizing, fiery spectacle.
 However, to ensure the safety of the performers and audience, he envisioned illuminated water shooting in that same circular motion.
 With the 3D flying system already in use for other parts of the show, the team also requested that this new water-spraying prop fly above the audience from the back of the AquaTheater to the stage.

-Presented with these unique challenges, EPS began its problem-solving process to make Royal Caribbean’s ideas a reality with a never-before-seen, and now patented, Aquatic Catherine Wheel.
+Presented with these unique challenges, EPS began its problem-solving process to make Royal Caribbean’s ideas a reality with a never-before-seen, and now patent-pending, Aquatic Catherine Wheel.

 "They had an idea to put a new twist on the Catherine Wheel Firework… but instead of creating spinning sparks, this one-of-a-kind special effect would spray water."